IndieOutreach/scrape-twitch-v2.0/README.md

 ## Development Notes

 #### What is new in this commit?
- - Add Streamers.merge() function
+ - Streamer.merge() now updates timestamps

 #### What is still in development?
 Known Issues?
- - Streamer.merge() doesn't update Streamer.timestamps right now.
- - Merged in data should also merge in their respective timestamps

 #### What's next?
  - create a TwitchToIGDB conversion table that converts game_names / twitch_game_ids to IGDB IDs